mayasaxena/refugee-database/README.md

 ### Running the App

-Once you've installed CocoaPods and opened the `xcworkspace` file in Xcode, you can select the target in the simulator and click the Play button in Xcode to run the app in the simulator.
-You can also connect a iOS device to the computer and select it as the target to deploy to the device itself.
+Once you've installed CocoaPods, open `RefugeeDatabase.xcworkspace` in Xcode.
+You must open the `xcworkspace` file rather than the `xcodeproj` file so that the dependencies will run.
+After opening the file, you can select the target in the simulator and click the Play button in Xcode to run the app in the simulator.
+To deploy to an iOS device, connect it to the computer with a USB cable and select it as the target in Xcode

 ## App Structure